-You now have your chance to use the points you've prepared as your defence.
+You now have your chance to use the points you've prepared to use as your defence.
 You can use your gathered evidence, call witnesses, and, if you want to, give evidence as a witness yourself.
-It may be necessary for you to testify if, for example, the prosecutor proves that a property in your possession was recently stolen.
-Ask a lawyer whether you should testify or not.
+You have the right to not testify.
+Ask a lawyer whether you should or not.
 See Representing Yourself in a Criminal Trial for more details.